Amana (CDP), Iowa

-Amana is an unincorporated community and census-designated place (CDP) in Iowa County, Iowa, United States.
+Amana (also known as Main Amana) is an unincorporated community and census-designated place (CDP) in Iowa County, Iowa, United States.
 It is one of the Amana Colonies, seven villages built by German Pietists in the 19th century.
 As of the 2020 census, Amana had a population of 388, down from 442 in the 2010 census.

 Geography

 Amana is in northeastern Iowa County, on the south side of Price Creek in the valley of the Iowa River.
 It is bordered to the west by Lily Pond and the village of Middle Amana, while East Amana is to the east.
 U.S. Route 151 passes through Amana, leading northeast 19 mi to Cedar Rapids and south 3 mi to U.S. Route 6 at Homestead.
 Iowa Highway 220 leads west through the villages of Middle Amana, High Amana, and West Amana, ultimately reaching US 6 at South Amana, 7 mi from Amana village.

 According to the U.S. Census Bureau, the Amana CDP has an area of 2.9 sqkm, all land.